Kansas EBT Deposit Schedule for 2025

 Apply for Expedited Food Assistance

-Ask DCF to Recalculate Your Regular EBT Amount
+Ask DCF to Recalculate Your EBT Amount

-Use USDA TEFAP and Statewide Pantries
+Use TEFAP and Local Pantries

 Track Your EBT Balance and Earn Cashback with Benny